Archit327/AZ900-/AZ Active Directory.md

 An org can have multiple tenants , but its not recommended because each tenant is isolated from each other, so there is no benefit in creating 2 or more tenants for single org.

 Azure Subscription -
-for using or taking benefit of all the resources of the azure portal , the poerson should have subscription. all the resources which are deployed through that subscription are being charged accordingly in  monthly basis. a user can be provided with its own subscription as well as can be given some sort of permissions or role for accessing any other subscription.
+for using or taking benefit of all the resources of the azure portal , the person should have subscription. all the resources which are deployed through that subscription are being charged accordingly in  monthly basis. a user can be provided with its own subscription as well as can be given some sort of permissions or role for accessing any other subscription.